Honey Balsamic Vinaigrette—Favorite Dressing 5 Ways

 How to Store

 While fresh herbs taste the best, they aren’t always readily available and they’re costly to buy.
-You can use dried herbs, but they’re more concentrated so you’ll want to use less.
-Using about one-third the amount of dried herbs for fresh typically works well.
+Dried herbs are more concentrated so you’ll want to use less.

 More Homemade Dressing Recipes